 As a school, we have developed a comprehensive framework that is supported by a range of schemes of work we have in school for Comprehension in reading, Handwriting, Spelling, Grammar and Genre Guides in writing and Calculation and Shape in mathematics.
 We are please with the success of this as teacher assessments at the end of Key Stage 2 matched well with pupil test results.
 Please see that attached leaflet for parents.

-Standardised assessment are used throughout the year to support teacher judgement, these are PIRA tests for reading and PUMA tests for mathematics.
+Standardised assessment are used throughout the year to support teacher judgement, these are NFER tests for reading and tests for mathematics.
+Whereas the Rising Stars Assessments are used for SPAG and Science.
 These tests reflect the National Curriculum.